jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 <img src="/assets/dl/fp.jpg" style="border:none;width:80%">
 </div>

 > Keep track of the naming of your input & output, its shape (dimension) and the equations.
 This is one great tip when you program DL.
 (N,) means a 1-D array with N elements.
-(N,1) means 2-D array with N rows each containing 1 element.
-(N, 3, 4) means a 3D array.
+(N,1) means a 2-D array with N rows each containing 1 element.
+(N, 3, 4) means a 3-D array.

 The method "forward" computes the equation below: